sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 This is pretty hard to do on the Web Interface alone, so here we assume usage of `osc`.

-In this example, we assume what you want to change is the .spec file, but the same process applies to any file in the packaging repo you can use a patch to change.
+In this example, we assume what you want to change is the .spec file, but the same process applies to any file in the packaging repo you can change using a patch.

 **Overview:**

  1. Create a branch (or a link) of the package in question
  1. Check out the package sources in "unexpand mode"
- 1. Get copies of the tar\_git-generated .spec file
+ 1. Get copies of the extracted .spec file
  1. Set up a local structure we can later use with `diff` to create a patch
- 1. Create a patch containing the changes to the  tar\_git-generated .spec file
+ 1. Create a patch containing the changes to the .spec file
  1. Edit the `_link` file, using the `<apply>` tag to include our patch